 Executing the plan

-It had been six months since Keith’s cancer diagnosis at the urgent care, and he was ready for his final surgery — a liver resection.
+It had been six months since Keith’s colon cancer diagnosis at the urgent care, and he was ready for his final surgery — a liver resection.

 The lesions could be seen via ultrasound, but a pathologist wouldn’t be able to test them for cancer until they were removed.
 The hope was that Keith’s chemotherapy treatments had shrunk the lesions enough that Lewis could easily extract all the cancerous tissue.